arshiars/EunoiaCapital/content/pages/index.md

         subtitle: M
         text: >
           We seek management teams in our portfolio companies that demonstrate a blend of intelligence, integrity, and drive.
-The right people drive the best outcomes without supervision.
         image:
           url: /images/icon2.svg
           altText: Featured icon two